EDUCATION STUDIES & TEACHER EDUCATION

 LING 470: Cognitive Linguistics (COSC 470)

-Cognitive Linguistics is a subfield of cognitive science that studies conceptual structure, language, and meaning in relation to general cognitive mechanisms.
-Topics include cognitive and construction grammars, lexical semantics (word meanings), conceptual metaphor and conceptual blending.
+Cognitive linguistics is a subfield of linguistics and cognitive science that studies conceptual structure, language, and meaning in relation to general cognitive mechanisms.
+Topics include cognitive and construction grammars, categorization, construal, image schemas, mental spaces, conceptual metaphors, and conceptual blending.
 In this seminar, we read and discuss seminal articles in the field and pursue further study on topics of interest.